robert-david/shacl-repairs/README.md

-This is a proof of concept prototype implementation of the ASP repair program described in the paper "Repairing SHACL Constraint Violations using Answer Set Programming".
+This is a proof of concept prototype implementation of the ASP repair program described in the paper "Repairing SHACL Constraint Violations using Answer Set Programming" and "A Logic Programming Approach to Repairing SHACL Constraint Violations".
-In addition, we added support for property path repairs.
+The repair program also supports repair strategies, which are preferences and (additional) constraints, as described in "https://arxiv.org/abs/2507.15420".

 BUILD
 -----